Anaphylaxis is a severe, life-threatening allergic reaction.

 If you think your child is at risk of anaphylaxis, getting a proper diagnosis is important.
 This means a doctor will need to identify what allergens might be causing your child to have an allergic reaction.

-To start the process of allergy diagnosis, you can talk to your family GP, who can refer your child to an allergist or immunologist (a medical doctor with specialist training in allergic diseases) for allergy testing.
+To start the process of allergy diagnosis, you can talk to your family GP, who can refer your child to an allergy and immunology specialist for allergy testing.